athcha/AsteroidNavigation/README.md

 In this project, you will create algorithms to navigate your spaceship through an asteroid field.
 To do this, you will need to learn about different pathfinding and collision detection techniques.

 **Difficulty Level:** Medium.
-You should be fairly comfortable with python.
+You should be fairly comfortable with python, understanding topics such as control structures, loops, mathematics, and other basic programming concepts.

 ## Setup